August 2024

 Which book has moved or engaged you?
 Please share it with other CCW members.
 We accept all genres.
 Tell us what the book is about (without giving away any spoilers), your reaction to it and why.
 Please send book reviews to Barbara.siebeneick@gmail.com.
-This month’s review is from Scotty Cornfield.
+(Please note that all book reviews are the opinion of the writer and not the Central Coast Writers.)
+This month’s review is from Barbara Siebeneick

 Central Coast Writers